-The jamstik+ can also be used as a learning tool.
-The jamstik+ makes it super easy for beginner guitarists to learn their first few chords and get more comfortable with picking.
+The Jamstik can also be used as a learning tool.
+The Jamstik makes it super easy for beginner guitarists to learn their first few basic guitar chords and get more comfortable with picking.
 The action on the jamstik+ is very similar to that of an electric guitar so it’s easy on the fingers.
-Furthermore, with the jamstik+ Tutor app that’s available for download (discussed more in the next section) learning the basics of guitar becomes an extremely visual and fluent process.
+Furthermore, with the Jamstik app that’s available for download (discussed more in the next section) learning the basics of guitar becomes an extremely visual and fluent process.

-For a beginner, the transition from a jamstik+ to a real guitar may be a bit shocking at first (especially if they’re using an acoustic guitar) since the strings will be a bit harder to press down.
-Additionally, a real guitar usually has about 15 more frets compared to jamstik’s 5.
+For a beginner, the transition from a Jamstik to a real guitar may be a bit shocking at first (especially if they’re using an acoustic guitar) since the strings will be a bit harder to press down.
+Additionally, a real guitar usually has about 13 more frets compared to Jamstik’s 7.
 However, for the most part, beginners usually stick to using just the first 3 frets anyway when learning their basic chords.

 3. Travel Guitar

-As mentioned, the jamstik+ app is where you’ll be doing all of your setting configurations.
-This app is mandotary as without it, you won’t be able to use the jamstik+ to its fullest potential.
-Once you’ve downloaded the jamstik+ app from the app store, it’s time to open it up and configure your JamStik.
+As mentioned, the Jamstik app is where you’ll be doing all of your setting configurations.
+This app is mandatory as, without it, you won’t be able to use the jamstik+ to its fullest potential.
+Once you’ve downloaded the Jamstik app from the app store, it’s time to open it up and configure your JamStik.

-The first thing you’ll want to do is connect your jamstik+ via bluetooth.
-To do this, make sure your jamstik+ is turned on and click on the plus “+” sign in the top left-hand corner in the app.
+The first thing you’ll want to do is connect your Jamstik via Bluetooth.
+To do this, make sure your Jamstik is turned on and click on the plus “+” sign in the top left-hand corner of the app.